keu/docs/astro/develop-project.md

 #### Step 1: Add privately hosted packages to requirements.txt

-Privately hosted packages should already be built and pushed to the private repository.
-Depending on the repository used, it should be possible to browse and find the necessary package and version required.
-The package name and (optional) version can be added to requirements.txt in the same syntax as for publicly listed packages on [PyPI](https://pypi.org).
-The requirements.txt can contain a mixture of both publicly accessible and private packages.
+Add the name and, optionally, the version of your packages to `requirements.txt`.
+This is the same syntax as you would use when adding public packages from [PyPI](https://pypi.org). `requirements.txt` can contain a mixture of both publicly accessible and private packages.

 :::caution

-Ensure that the name of the package on the private repository does not clash with any existing python packages.
-The order that pip will search indices might produce unexpected results.
+Ensure that the name of the package on the private repository does not clash with any existing python packages on [PyPI](https://pypi.org).
+If pip parses multiple repositories with the same name, it can produce unexpected results.

 :::